 We spent most of our time enjoying the fresh vegetables, watching the glorious sunsets, swimming, and relaxing.
 Other then a one day-day trip with Leila, we did not use Thetis for this period.
 Leila stayed with us for about a week.
 A few days after Leila left we were joined by our newly-wed older daughter Cynthia and her husband, Scott Shomer.
 This was Scott’s first visit to Greece.

 On the evening of July 17, Cynthia and Scott moved on to Thetis in preparation for tomorrow’s departure.
 The small 4hp Evinrude outboard, used for Thetis’ inflatable, overheats.
-We invited the whole Yokarinis clan (old family friends in Samos) to dinner at the restaurant at Poseidonio.
+We invited the whole Yokarinis clan (old family friends in Samos) to dinner at the restaurant in Poseidonio.
 After dinner we all went back to Kalami except Cynthia and Scott who slept in Thetis.

 Friday July 18, 1997 Day 1